 ST. LOUIS – The U.S. Army Corps of Engineers, St. Louis District is hosting a public meeting on the Formerly Utilized Sites Remedial Action Program (FUSRAP) for Coldwater Creek Properties on Wednesday, December 9, 2015 in the James J. Eagan Community Center, Florissant Civic Center Gym, 1 James J. Eagan Drive, Parker Road at Waterford Drive, Florissant, Missouri, 63033, from 6:00 to 8:30 p.m.

-FUSRAP protects human health and the environment by addressing the risks at designated sites contaminated with radioactive waste from the nation’s early atomic weapons development and production activities.
-FUSRAP professionals execute approved remedies to clean up radioactive contamination above health-based cleanup guidelines, while minimizing effects on residents and area businesses.
-Since 1997, St. Louis District FUSRAP has removed more than 1.2 million cubic yards of soil -- approximately 925,000 cubic yards of which were located in North County.
+FUSRAP protects human health and the environment by addressing the risks at designated sites contaminated with radioactive waste from the Nation’s early atomic weapons development and production activities.
+The Program is committed to protecting human health and the environment, executing approved remedies for cleaning up radioactive contamination above health-based cleanup guidelines, and minimizing effects on residents and area businesses.
+Since 1997, more than 1 million cubic yards of soil have been remediated by St. Louis District FUSRAP.

 The meeting will provide the public with a FUSRAP update on Coldwater Creek properties and the next section of sampling from St. Denis Bridge to Old Halls Ferry Road beginning in 2016.
 The presentation will be followed by a brief question and answer session and breakout sessions to discuss remediation at the Palm Drive Properties, Duchesne Park, and Archdiocese Property.
 The breakout session will give the public an opportunity to address any specific issues or concerns with a FUSRAP subject matter expert.